 How long do I have to file a claim after a motorcycle accident?

 The statute of limitations for personal injury cases in Texas is two years.
-This means that you have two years from the date of the accident to file a claim.
-Otherwise, you may not get compensation.
+You may not receive compensation if you don’t file a claim within two years from the date of the accident.

-Do I need a lawyer after a motorcycle accident?
+Do I need a lawyer after a motorcycle wreck?

-You are not legally obligated to hire a lawyer to obtain compensation.
-However, it can be challenging to recover fair damages without legal representation.
-The at-fault party will try hard to reduce the payout or prove the absence of negligence.
+You are not obligated under Texas law to hire a lawyer for motorcycle accidents.
+However, it can be challenging to recover fair compensation without legal representation.
+Most likely, the at-fault party will try to reduce the payout or claim there was no negligence.

-A motorcycle accident attorney can help you determine liability, prove negligence, collect evidence, speak to eyewitnesses, find expert witnesses, file all related documents on time, negotiate with insurance companies, and represent you in court.
+A motorcycle accident attorney can help you determine liability, prove negligence, collect evidence, speak to eyewitnesses, file all related documents on time, negotiate with insurance companies, and represent you in court.

 How much money can I get after a motorcycle accident?

-The amount depends on many factors, including the extent of your injuries, the duration of the treatment, the quality of the evidence, and the work of your attorney.
-Since motorcycle accidents often lead to severe injuries, payouts are generally higher than in car accidents.
+Compensation depends on many factors, including the extent of the motorcycle accident victims injuries, the duration of medical treatment and need for future treatment, the quality of the evidence, and the work of your attorney.
+Since motorcycle accident injuries are often severe injuries, payouts are usually higher than car accidents.

 Do I need to go to court after a motorcycle accident?

-A significant number of claims are settled out of court.
-However, you may need to proceed to court if the at-fault party is underinsured/uninsured or if you disagree with the settlement offered by the insurance company.
+A significant number of claims for motorcycle accidents are settled out of court.
+However, you may need to proceed to court if the party at fault is underinsured/uninsured or if you disagree with the settlement offered by the insurance company.

 Contact an Experienced Motorcycle Accident Attorney in McAllen Today

-If a motorcycle accident injured you, do not wait to hire an attorney.
+If you’ve been injured in a motorcycle accident, don’t wait to hire an attorney.
 The earlier you speak to an experienced motorcycle accident lawyer, the easier it is to build a strong case.

-An award-winning legal team from Kenny Perez Law is ready to help you fight for fair compensation.
-For over a decade, we have been helping clients from McAllen get the money they deserve.
+The award-winning legal team from Kenny Perez Law is ready to help you fight for fair compensation.
+For over a decade, we have been helping clients from McAllen get the maximum compensation they deserve.